51Degrees/Device-Detection/ApacheBench/README.md

 A version of the Apache Benchmarking tool modified to randomly generate User-Agent headers.
 For more information on the original project including building this version see the [Apache HTTP server benchmarking tool](http://httpd.apache.org/docs/2.2/programs/ab.html) documentation.

 The tool is used to stress device detection solutions by providing unique unlikely User-Agents during benchmarking.
-The original implementation repeated a single set of HTTP headers for every test.
+The original implementation was poorly suited to device detection testing as it repeated a single set of HTTP headers for every test.

 ## New Argument